Alluxio/documentation/docs/en/ufs/OSS.md

----
-layout: global
-title: Aliyun Object Storage Service
-nickname: Aliyun Object Storage Service
+# Aliyun Object Storage Service
-group: Storage Integrations
-priority: 10
----

-* Table of Contents
-{:toc}

 This guide describes how to configure [Aliyun OSS](https://intl.aliyun.com/product/oss) as Alluxio's under storage system.
 Object Storage Service (OSS) is a massive, secure and highly reliable cloud storage service provided by Aliyun.